CTRL-Neo-Studios/facet-api/README.md

 ## Installation

-### NuGet

-Pending

-### Unity
+### Unity Package Manager (Recommended)

-1. Open the Unity Package Manager.
+1. Open the Unity Package Manager (Window > Package Manager)
-2. Click the "+" button and select "Add package from git URL...".
+2. Click the "+" button in the top-left corner
+3. Select "Add package from git URL..."
-3. Enter the URL of this repository.
+4. Enter the URL of this repository: `https://github.com/your-username/FacetAPI.git`
-4. Click "Add".
+5. Click "Add"
-5. Wait for Unity to download and import the package.
+6. Wait for Unity to download and import the package
+7. Use the package in your scripts by adding `using FacetAPI.Runtime.Core;`

+### Manual Installation

+1. Clone this repository into your Unity project's `Packages` folder
+2. The package will be automatically recognized by Unity
-6. Use the package in your scripts.
+3. Use the package in your scripts by adding `using FacetAPI.Runtime.Core;`

+## Requirements

+- Unity 2021.3 or later
+- .NET Standard 2.1 compatible

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.